BE PREPARED

 You will need to wait for your visa to be granted before travelling to the UK.

-Everyone is issued a digital eVisa.
+You will be issued a digital eVisa.
 Some nationalities may still be given a 30-day entry clearance sticker to enter the UK.
-You will receive instructions on how to access your eVisa when you receive a notification that it has been granted.
+You will receive instructions on how to access your eVisa when you receive a notification that your visa has been granted.

 Please email international@chi.ac.uk if you have any questions about the CAS request and CAS eligibility interview process or if you require visa advice.
 We are here to help and support you with your pre-arrival journey!